 Shortly after notification of financial aid award, counselors and work-study students will receive a detailed agreement specifying arrival and departure times for their choice of work schedule.
 We highly recommend you do not make travel arrangements without consulting the financial aid award agreement and/or consulting with our office at 303-449-1106.
 All amounts listed represent total gross income before any applicable taxes.

-If you do not meet all the guidelines for financial independence based on the guidelines above, please submit a copy of your parent/guardian’s most recent federal income tax return with your application.
+If you do not meet all the guidelines for financial independence based on the IRS guidelines, please submit a copy of your parent/guardian’s most recent federal income tax return with your application.

 Young Artist Program applicants must submit a recorded audition to complete their application for admission and be considered for merit scholarship or other financial aid.

 Audition should consist of two contrasting pieces or movements that best represent the applicant’s level and accomplishment.
 Please submit video recording, audio-only recordings will not be accepted.
 Supported video file types are avi, m4v, mov, mp4, mpeg, mpg, vob, wmv, mkv.

 - February 15, 2021 – Early Bird Discount of $100 applied towards tuition